 Members of staff, trustees and volunteers should:

-• Make is plain to whom someone can speak about a personal concerns and be proactive in addressing concerns and allegations.
+- Make it plain to whom someone can speak about a personal concerns and be proactive in addressing concerns and allegations.

-• Remember that inappropriate behaviour can also occur over the telephone, email, social media or internet – communication through social media should only be on pubic pages and avoid colloquial language/abbreviations which may be misinterpreted e.g. LOL.
+- Remember that inappropriate behaviour can also occur over the telephone, email, social media, or internet – communication through social media should only be on public pages and avoid colloquial language/abbreviations which may be mis-interpreted e.g., LOL.

-Safeguarding concerns about children, young people and vulnerable adults and others who come into contact with the charity will be diligently and promptly responded to, recognising the sensitivity it may hold for those involved.
+Safeguarding concerns about children, young people and vulnerable adults and others who encounter the charity will be diligently and promptly responded to, recognising the sensitivity it may hold for those involved.
 Where, there is a concern, this should be reported to the appropriate person, (CEO) immediately where possible, to determine what action, if any, must be taken.
 This will enable each situation to be investigated thoroughly, whilst treating the parties involved fairly and with sensitivity.
-It will also ensure that suitable steps are taken as a result of any investigations which may include contacting the police and/or fulfilling the legal duty to refer information to the DBS, LSCB or LSAB as required.
+It will also ensure that suitable steps are taken because of any investigations which may include contacting the police and/or fulfilling the legal duty to refer information to the DBS, LSCB or LSAB as required.
 Not all concerns justify a notification to the Local Authority by must still be recorded.